 One of the pioneers of gastronomy in Tucson, Janos Wilder's Downtown Kitchen + Cocktails

 is an incredible place to eat in the heart of downtown, but the recent addition of Carriage House is a game-changer for meetings and groups.
-Offering classes with Tucson's finest chefs, plus a scintillating take on dim sum on Sundays, the elegant space is great on its own, but combined with Janos' incredible offerings, attendees will certainly be wowed.
+Offering classes with Tucson's finest chefs, the elegant space is great on its own, but combined with Janos' incredible offerings, attendees will certainly be wowed.

 375 S. Stone Ave.

 A Spanish restaurant with a flair for tapas, you’ll want to have a little bit of just about everything when you get Casa Vincente catered.
 Their family-style entrees are also worth getting seconds for, but only if you manage to have room.

 3719 E. Speedway Blvd.